How Strong Is Solder? Joint Strength, Reliability, and Real-World Performa

 Procurement Checklist: Avoid Weak Joints

-• X-ray analysis for critical BGA/SMT joints
+• X-ray inspection for critical BGA or SMT joints where voiding matters

-• Certification for RoHS, ISO 9001
+• Certification for RoHS, ISO 9001, and other project-specific compliance needs

 Conclusion